KingAnointing/blog.KingAnointingX/blog/2022-12-18-container-images-sign-for-trust-assurance.md

 i want to believe you are also automating the deployment of your container images via ci/cd pipelines, so the signing too will be automated via ci/cd pipelines.

-i will be using Github Action(CI/CD tool), you also use any other ci/cd tool like GitLab Ci, Jenkins or even Circle Ci, which everone works, in as much there is a plugin of cosign for them.
+Here i will be using Github Action(CI/CD tool), you also use any other ci/cd tool like GitLab Ci, Jenkins or even Circle Ci, which everone works, in as much there is a plugin of cosign for them.

 I would like to point out that cosign key pairs can be generated in different ways;